Contents

 1. Get to know the authorisation and authentication standards (OAuth, OpenID Connect)

-2. Be skeptical about the idea of extending the solution.
-Adapt to existing functions first, and extend only if necessary.
+2. Be sceptical about the idea of extending the solution.
+Adapt to existing functions first and extend only if necessary.
 This component is responsible for authentication and authorization, so there is no room for error here

-3. When implementing Identity Access Management on your own, you need to ensure HA, scaling, backups, etc.
+3. When implementing Identity Access Management on your own, you must ensure HA, scaling, backups, etc.

 4. Choose the “owner” of the solution.
 This is a very specific component in the ecosystem and, in our experience, it’s not always evident who’s responsible for it